Log: Inspiration

 Villecien, France ⬔

 When the world appears to be pregnant with possibility, I take it as an invitation to embark upon a journey.
 Or, when I embark on a new journey, the world often appears to suddenly be pregnant with possibility, such as it appears to me now, after some recent day trips to Paris.
-But even after returning to the rolling muddy hills of the Yonne, I continue to be restless, yearning to visit and revisit as I have done at the Palais-Royal, the courtyard of the Louvre, the narrow roads from Opera to Châtelet and the Centre Pompidou.
+But even after returning to the rolling muddy hills of the Yonne, I continue to be restless, yearning to visit and revisit as I have just done at the Palais-Royal, the courtyard of the Louvre, the narrow roads from Opera to Châtelet and the Centre Pompidou.

 Wandering up and down the streets of a beloved city brings me a quiet but intense joy, akin to the feelings evoked by my favorite books, films, images, music.
 And so, I decided to embark on another journey, but this time through my memory, the internet, and some ink.

-It resulted in maps and constellations of those special works of art that move me and renew my gaze.
+It has resulted in maps and constellations of those special works of art that move me and renew my gaze.
 Perhaps these are the transcendental feelings that others find in religion, ritual, patriotism, and/or mind-altering substances.
 I guess this could be a creative ritual of sorts, but I find the language around ritual and transcendence to have become so tired lately.

 So, here is a brief inventory of my eclectic mental re-collections of sights, sounds, and feelings.